MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/webapi/quick-start-ps-2.md

 Press <kbd>F5</kbd> to debug your script file again.
 Sometimes it takes a second try.

-If that doesn't work, use the `az logout` command to log out of Azure.
+If that doesn't work, use the `az logout` command to sign out of Azure.
 Then run the script again and make sure you sign in using an account that has access to the `Connect -uri` parameter URL.

 ### Error: "az : The term 'az' is not recognized as the name of a cmdlet, function, script file, or operable program."